crvvdev/findpg/README.md

 This is an Windbg extension to find kernel pages allocated by PatchGuard.
 This program allows us to know how many PatchGuard contexts are running on a target environment and will help security researchers who want to analyze PatchGuard on their own.

+This extension was updated to support Windows 10 RS4+ guests.

 Installation
 -----------------